 If you’ve recently undergone a cesarean, are planning one, or are researching ‘just in case’, you might be wondering what activities you can and can’t do afterwards.
-There’s no doubt that using a baby carrier or sling with your baby is one of the handiest tools for new parents, but is it possible if mum needs to undergo a c-section for baby’s birth?
+There’s no doubt that using a carrier or sling with your baby is one of the handiest tools for new parents, but is it possible if mum needs to undergo a c-section for baby’s birth?

 The answer is absolutely, yes!
 For most mums, it’s completely doable.
 Though you may have to do things slightly differently, you are recovering from abdominal surgery after all and your recovery is paramount.

-Here are Mum’s Grapevine babywearing expert Brooke Maree’s top tips for choosing the right baby carrier to use and how to master babywearing after a c-section.
+Here are Mum’s Grapevine babywearing expert Brooke Maree’s top tips for choosing the right carrier to use and how to master babywearing after a c-section.

 Babywearing after a c-section.
 Is it possible?